 Haiti’s primary sector, primarily agriculture, thrives due to its tropical climate and rich natural resources.
 With 65.13% of the land dedicated to agriculture, the country produces a diverse range of products including sugarcane, cassava, mangoes/guavas, plantains, bananas, maize, avocados, tropical fruits, rice, and vegetables.

-Despite agriculture contributing 22.1% to the GDP, the sector plays a crucial role in providing livelihoods and sustenance for many Haitians.
+Despite agriculture contributing about 22% to the GDP (As of 2017 est.), the sector plays a crucial role in providing livelihoods and sustenance for many Haitians.
 The variety of crops and animal products highlights the importance of agriculture in ensuring food security and economic stability in the country.

 Military Activities and Economic Sectors of Haiti